grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 # 2. The _Gnat_

 [//]: # (### Surfaced)

 The _Prospect_ rose slowly.
 It tilted a little on one axis then the other as Captain Percy adjusted the trim of the tanks.
-But more or less the boat rose straight up, since they didn't have the motors running and it was being lifted by buoyancy alone.
+But more or less the boat rose straight up since they didn't have the motors running and it was being lifted by buoyancy alone.

 Percy and Hemi watched the depth gauge slowly roll itself backwards, up past their test depth, up into what Percy would normally consider safe operating depth, then periscope depth, and then the sail broke through the surface.
-Those in the crew quarters could feel the boat bob like a cork to the surface, and at that they let out a small cheer that echoed up to the control room from the depths of the boat.
-They arrived moments later at the bottom of the ladder up to the control room, obviously expecting to go out on deck.
+Those in the crew quarters could feel the boat bob like a cork to the surface, and at that they let out a small cheer that echoed to the control room from the depths of the boat.
+They arrived moments later at the bottom of the ladder to the control room, obviously expecting to go out on deck.

 At first, Captain Percy was not even going to think about allowing that.
 Years of experience had reinforced the routine that the first action on surfacing a sub was to scan around with the periscope, if not the radar.
 There was always a chance that the only safe move was to dive right back down.
 But she fought back this instinct within herself -- there was nothing on the surface that could be more dangerous than attempting to dive her damaged boat again.
 She looked down at her crew -- minus Chips -- and waved them up through the control room.